 Why read this? : We look at how to start looking for e-Commerce insights.
 Learn the information sources and processes which got us through our first e-Commerce insights project.
 Read this to learn how to find and use e-Commerce insights.

 Understanding customers is crucial when you first start selling online.

 You need to understand what they need and why they buy to build your e-Commerce plan.

-For this you need to find and use e-Commerce insights.
-Specific understanding of what drives purchase decisions with your customers.
+That means finding and using e-Commerce insights.
+Specific understanding of what drives customer purchase decisions.

-But where to start?
-How do you know what research questions to ask?
-And how do you find out what customers need or want from online shopping?
+But where do you start?
+What research questions do you ask?
+How do you find out what online customers actually need or want?

 Case study - business context

 As context, this case study is more than 5 years old.
 We were working with an established business, but they’d only just started doing e-Commerce.